Fisheries

 Blue Crabs

-Just like the oyster, the blue crab is critical to the Chesapeake’s culture and economy.
+Just like the oyster, the blue crab is critical to the Chesapeake's culture and economy.
 While the population fluctuates annually based on a variety of factors, in general the population has been more robust since a new baywide management plan was agreed to in 2008.
-Find out more about the challenges faced by the blue crab.
+Learn more about blue crabs and the challenges they face.

 Atlantic Menhaden